 Although severe problems associated with abuse and dependence are less common among cannabis users than among other drug users, they do occur.
-Furthermore, cannabis had the highest rate of past year use or dependence in 2019 of all illicit drugs [4].
-(Please note that laws passed in 18 states and the District of Columbia have fully legalized (recreational and medicinal) use of cannabis [5].)
+In 2022, cannabis had the highest rate of past year use or dependence when compared with all other illicit drugs [4].
+In addition, as of February 2024, 24 states and the District of Columbia have fully legalized recreational and medicinal use of cannabis, reducing societal stigma and increasing accessibility [5].
+As of 2024, the long-term societal and personal consequences of decriminalization of cannabis are unknown, and this issue requires continued monitoring.

 Cannabis use disorder is best described as a chronic relapsing disease characterized by compulsive seeking and use of cannabis, accompanied by functional and molecular changes to the brain [6].
 The single most defining aspect of cannabis use disorder is the salience of the relationship with the drug.
 The stronger the relationship, the more likely the patient will continue problematic use despite internal and external consequences.
 Individuals who use cannabis often believe it is necessary to get through daily activities, alleviate stress, and cope with problems.
 Physiologic adaptation, evidenced by tolerance and withdrawal, is often present but may not be sufficient for diagnosis.
-Cannabis use disorder is diagnosed behaviorally and is evidenced by cravings for cannabis, preoccupation with use of the drug, sneaking and concealing ingestion, loss of the ability to control cannabis use, and continued use despite significant physical, psychologic, social, or occupational consequences [6].
-Cannabis use disorder may be further qualified as mild, moderate, or severe based on the number of diagnostic criteria fulfilled.
+Cannabis use disorder is diagnosed behaviorally and is evidenced by cravings for cannabis, preoccupation with use of the drug, sneaking and concealing ingestion, loss of the ability to control cannabis use, and continued use despite significant physical, psychological, social, or occupational consequences [6].
+The fifth revised edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) uses 11 behavioral criteria to diagnose cannabis use disorder; it may be further qualified as mild, moderate, or severe based on the number of diagnostic criteria fulfilled (Table 1) [6].